Sea Surface Temperature

-Working like thermometers in the sky, a number of different satellite instruments measure SST on an ongoing basis.
-For instance, the Advanced Along-Track Scanning Radiometer (AATSR) aboard ESA's Envisat uses infrared wavelengths to acquire SST across a square kilometre of ocean to an accuracy of 0.2 °C.
+Working like thermometers in the sky, a number of different satellite instruments have been measuring SST on an ongoing basis.
+For instance, the Advanced Along-Track Scanning Radiometer (AATSR) aboard ESA's Envisat used infrared wavelengths to acquire SST across a square kilometre of ocean to an accuracy of 0.2 °C.

 Model oceans for analysis and prediction